IP-CAM/Breadcrumbs-SEO-Opencart-v.3.x/README.md

 # Breadcrumbs-SEO

-## Short description
+## Description
-Free OCMOD modification for Opencart 3 that adds breadcrumb trail markup in the body of a webpage to categorize the information from the page in search results.
-Has two different types of markup - Microdata, RDFa.
+Free extension for CMS Opencart 3 that adds markup in breadcrumb trails to categorize the information from the page in search results.
+Has two different versions with Microdata and RDFa markup.

 Have been tested with 3.0.2.0 only, but should work with other OC 3.x versions

 ## Features
-1. Two separate extensions with Microdata and RDFa markups
+* Two separate extensions with Microdata and RDFa markups
-2. Does not add markup to the first breadcrumb
+* Does not add markup to the first breadcrumb
-3. Removes link from the last breadcrumb
+* Removes link from the last breadcrumb
+* Does not change original files - OCMOD modification

 ## Change log
 * v1.3 (2018.09.10):